What are prescription drug plans for Medicare?

 You can sign up for a Part D plan when you first enroll in Medicare or you can switch plans during Medicare Annual Enrollment Period which runs from October 15 to December 7 for coverage starting January 1 of the next year.
 You may also qualify for a special enrollment period in certain circumstances, such as if you move or lose other coverage.

 You aren't required to sign up for Part D when you enroll in Medicare.
-However, if you don't have "creditable coverage," you may have to pay a penalty when you sign up.
+However, if you don't have "creditable coverage," you may have to pay a penalty if you delay enrolling when you are first eligible.
 Creditable coverage includes coverage from an employer or retiree plan that's comparable or better than Medicare's.

-If you don't sign up for Part D within 63 days of losing creditable coverage, you'll have to pay a lifetime late penalty.
+If you don't sign up for Part D within 63 days of losing creditable coverage, you may have to pay a lifetime late penalty.
 The penalty equals 1% of the national average Part D premium for every month that you didn't have Part D or creditable coverage.

 Most people have several Part D plan choices in their area.
 To find out what plans are available in your area, use the Medicare Plan Finder at https://www.medicare.gov/find-a-plan .